-Do I need a legal name change?
+Who needs a legal name change?

-Do I need a legal gender change?
+Who needs a legal gender change?

 Do I need to have surgery or be on hormones to legally change my name or gender?

 NO!
 You don’t need to be seeing a doctor or have any medical transition to get a name or gender marker change.

 Who can change their name or gender marker?

 Adults (17 and older) who are not in jail or prison or registered lifetime sex offenders can change their name.
 Anyone can change their gender marker.

 A minor’s parent or guardian can change their name or gender marker.
 Parents do not have to agree with each other for a minor to get a name or gender marker change.
 There are a lot of rules about whether a parent must agree to the name change.
 If you have questions about your situation, please contact us at email@example.com or 317-829-3180.

 Do I need a lawyer to change my name?

 For help with minor name and gender marker or gender marker only cases, please complete an online intake here and put LGBT name change in the problem description.
 Someone from the LGBT project will contact you to follow up and get more information.
 You can also call us at 317-829-3180 or email us at lgbtgroup@ilsnet to schedule a phone intake.